input-leap/wiki-prs/wiki/Troubleshooting.md

 ## <a name="server_listening">Server Listening (Port 24800)</a>
 The server listens for a network connection on port 24800.
 You can test connectivity to this port from both the server and its clients.
 Check connectivity from the server to itself first to make sure it is accepting connections, then check that you can connect to the server across the network from the client.

-- Make sure the server has been started in the Barrier GUI or that the required [processes are running](#processes_running) first
+- Make sure the server has been started in the Input Leap GUI or that the required [processes are running](#processes_running) first

 ### Windows PowerShell Test-NetConnection
 - In the PowerShell window run: